fenago/ml-bootcamp/Lab_4.md

 In
-the previous chapter, we trained a simpler model: we called it model\_small.
+the previous lab, we trained a simpler model: we called it model\_small.
 It was based on only three variables: [contract], [tenure], and [totalcharges].